magnars/optimus/README.md

     from those in `optimus.optimizations`, or write your own asset transformation functions.

-17. Yeah, `optimizations/none` is basically a two-arity `identity`.
+17. `optimizations/none` does nothing and returns your assets unharmed.

 18. When you use `optimizations/all` you get everything that Optimus provides.
 But you can easily exchange this for a function that